There are very few phrases in the UK theme park world that create as much instant excitement as “Secret Weapon”.

 This is where things get interesting.

 Fans often talk about Secret Weapons as the numbered projects: SW1 through SW8.
-That classic timeline usually includes the unbuilt pipeline coasters, Nemesis, Oblivion, Air, Thirteen, The Smiler and Wicker Man.
+That classic timeline usually includes the unbuilt pipeline coasters, Nemesis, Oblivion, Air, TH13TEEN, The Smiler and Wicker Man.

 Another common thread is innovation.
 Many of the most famous Secret Weapons were marketed around a first, a record, or a ride system that felt genuinely unusual for the UK market.
 That does not mean every Secret Weapon has to be a world’s first, but the label has always carried an expectation that Alton Towers is trying to do something more than simply add another coaster.